hyperion-775/keyword-miner/README.md

 You will need either python or an IDE for usage.
 You will also need to install pandas with pip.
 # Preparation
 A few things need to be done to the data before the program is run.
-First, the SOE file must be created.
+First, the “Ticket Notes Native” column and “Ticket Notes Translated” column should be combined, so that all text will be in English.
+These columns are also known as secondary summations, and if this is not in the data being used this step should be ignored.
+After this, the SOE file must be created.
 In order to create the SOE file, a new excel spreadsheet must be made, in which there will be two columns, the SOE ID, and the SOE keywords.
 They will formatted as such:
 | BLANK     | BLANK                    |
 | --------- | ------------------------ |
 | SOE ID 1  | comma separated keywords |